 The majority of classes go in chronological order by level when doing skill advancements, or work on many at a time.
 Priest is very different in the fact that it has a strict priority list which is not chronological.
 This is due to the importance of our level 68 skill advancement, Blessing of Shakan.
 Explanation and reasoning can be found below.

 Focus heal, our level 66 skill advancement, is actually last in the priority list.
-This is because focus heal is barely ever used due to the low potency of its heal.
+This is because focus heal is rarely used due to the low potency of its heal.
 With an Exodor weapon and some advances on this skill, it can be viable as a backup heal if you run out of heals or need to top people off.
 Another reason to max this advancement is the crit factor.

 Blessing of Shakan, our level 68 skill advancement, is by far the most important of our advancements.
 This is because of the insane amount of crit possible.
 Once maxed at 60 advancements, this gives you and your party and extra 36% crit factor, which is huge.
 Each advancement increases the amount by 0.6%.
 Absolutely max this first before working on anything else.

 Restorative Burst, our level 70 skill advancement, is second in priority.
 The advancement can be very useful in the right situation.
 Not only does this increase endurance by up to 20, it greatly increases the size of the circle.
 While restorative burst is usually placed on tanks to gradually heal through bleed, once maxed this advancement should be able to max the circle extend to the back of the boss granted the boss is smaller.
 Once this is fully maxed out, the circle should have a radius of about 8 meters.